7 min read Jun 07, 2024

 Communication and Reporting

 Effective communication is crucial during a home inspection process.
-Look for a home inspector who is responsive, communicates clearly, and is willing to answer your questions.
+Look for a responsive home inspector, who communicates clearly, and is willing to answer your questions.
 Inquire about their reporting process and what type of report you can expect.

-A comprehensive written report with clear explanations, photos, and recommendations is essential to help you understand the inspection findings and make informed decisions.
+You can benefit from the comprehensive written report with clear explanations, photos, and recommendations.
+This can help you understand the inspection findings and make informed decisions.

 Questions to Ask a Home Inspector